WTS-MP/MakecodeMicrobit/tutorials/test-servo.md

 ```

 ## {More Control}
-► First, make sure the servo returns to 0 each time.
+► First, make sure the servo returns to 0 each time..

 ► Add a ``||basic:On Start||`` block.
 Insert a ``||pins: Servo Write Pin [P0] to [0]||``